Ricci flow on surfaces with conic singularities

+We learned only in November 2014 of the work of Phong et al. \cite{PSSW}, where this conjecture is verified.
+The proof uses the machinery developed in the recent proof of the Yau--Tian--Donaldson conjecture. \end{remark}

-Our goals are, first, to provide a clear and direct analytic treatment of the short-time existence for this problem, thus circumventing the approximation methods of Yin \cite{Yin}, and second, to establish convergence, either to a constant curvature metric when the Troyanov condition holds, or to a soliton if not.
-In particular, we treat all cases, allowing the Euler characteristic to have any sign, including the most challenging positive case; this generalizes \cite{Yin1}, who handles only the negative case.
+Our goals are, first, to provide a clear and direct analytic treatment of the short-time existence for this problem, thus circumventing the approximation methods of Yin \cite{Yin}, and second, to establish convergence to a constant curvature metric when the Troyanov condition holds.
+This generalizes \cite{Yin1}, who handles only the negative case.
 We assume throughout that all cone angles lie between $0$ and $2\pi$.
 As explained below, this restriction has significant geometric and analytical ramifications.
 The regularity theorem accounts for a substantial amount of the analysis here, and is one of our new innovations.
 Our methods provide a new approach for obtaining estimates for heat operators on conic spaces on the naturally associated H\"older spaces.

 This article is organized as follows.
 In \S\ref{PrelimSec} we review some basic facts regarding the two-dimensional Ricci flow.
 The heart of the article, \S\ref{LinSec}, develops the linear parabolic edge theory on Riemann surfaces.
 In particular, \S\S 3.1-5 review the relevant elliptic theory, based on the methods of \cite{M-edge} and \cite{JMR}, but emphasizing the simplifications that occur in this dimension compared to \cite{JMR}.
 Building on this, \S 3.6 develops the corresponding parabolic regularity theory.
 Short-time existence, Theorem \ref{shorttime}, is proved in \S \ref{shorttimeSubsec}, while \S\ref{partialSubsec} contains Theorem \ref{regularity} on the asymptotic expansion for solutions and the further results on higher regularity.
 The long-time existence of the flow is a fairly easy consequence of all of this and appears in \S\ref{sec-lte}.
 The convergence result in the Troyanov regime is the subject of \S\ref{TroySec}, while in \S\ref{NonTroySec} we study the complementary regime.